Jaxon Smith-Njigba Dynasty Fantasy Football Value

 He’s also a weapon after the catch, with an impressive combination of strength, elusiveness, and speed.

 Smith-Njigba puts the entire package on display here, beating press coverage, creating separation, shaking a would-be tackler, and then picking up big yards after the catch.

-See where Jaxon Smith-Njigba and the rest of this year's rookies sit in the updated dynasty rankings.
+See where Jaxon Smith-Njigba sits in our dynamic dynasty rankings.